daprice/Blender-Auto-Dark-Mode/README.md

 ## Installation

 <a href="https://github.com/daprice/Blender-Auto-Dark-Mode/releases/latest/download/Auto_Dark_Mode.zip" download>Download the .zip package of the latest release</a> (you may need to right click and choose "Download Linked File" to avoid automatically unzipping the package).
-Add it to Blender using `Edit > Preferences > Add-ons > Install…`, then click the checkbox next to the add-on to activate it.
+Drag and drop the .zip file into a Blender window to install it, or use `Edit > Preferences > Get Extensions > Install from Disk…`.

 ## Usage

 Once activated, the add-on works automatically.
 You can change the theme presets used for light and dark mode under `Edit > Preferences > Add-ons > Auto Dark Mode` (by default, it uses the “Blender Light” and “Blender Dark” themes).

 ***
 Want more themes to pick from?
-Look in [the Themes forum thread](https://devtalk.blender.org/t/call-for-content-themes) or [Blend Swap](https://www.blendswap.com/blends/category/22).
+Look in [the Blender themes repository](https://extensions.blender.org/themes/) or [Blend Swap](https://www.blendswap.com/blends/category/22).
 ***

 ## ⚠️ Warnings